Dick Smothers: Personal life

 In 2004, Smothers was taken to court in a domestic violence incident by his then-wife Denby after she accused him of intentionally pushing her into her car and poking his finger into her chest, allegedly saying, "You have no rights to our house" and that "Our marriage is over."
 Denby and Dick Smothers filed for divorce in late 2005, and it was finalized in 2006.
-Their Condo in Bird Key Florida was later foreclosed on and sold for just under $90,000.
+Their condo in Bird Key, Florida, was later foreclosed on and sold for just under $90,000.

 In a 2006 interview with the Vancouver-based Comedy Couch, Tom Smothers stated that he and his brother actually "disagree about everything" and that while he was "a little bit looser," Dick was "more conservative politically and also is a pragmatist.
 He's very pragmatic and wants everything to line up and put in a box."

 In February 2010, Smothers filed for Chapter 11 bankruptcy protection.
 In May, he and his brother announced their retirement from touring.
 In October 2010, he announced he had been diagnosed with Barrett's esophagus.

 He is the father of six children — Dick Jr., Andrew, Steven, Sarah, Susan, and Remick.
-As of 2022 he resides in upstate New York.
+As of 2026, he resides in Lewiston, New York.
 In September 2022, Smothers married Marie Navarolli Kropp.